MaterializeInc/materialize/doc/user/content/sql/create-sink/kafka.md

 By default, Kafka sinks provide [exactly-once processing guarantees](https://kafka.apache.org/documentation/#semantics), which ensures that messages are not duplicated or dropped in failure scenarios.

 To achieve this, Materialize stores some internal metadata in an additional *progress topic*.
 This topic is shared among all sinks that use a particular [Kafka connection](/sql/create-connection/#kafka).
-The name of the progress topic can be specified when [creating a connection](/sql/create-connection/#kafka-options); otherwise, a default is chosen based on the Materialize environment `id` and the connection `id`.
+The name of the progress topic can be specified when [creating a connection](/sql/create-connection/#kafka-options); otherwise, a default name of `_materialize-progress-{REGION ID}-{CONNECTION ID}` is used.
 In either case, Materialize will attempt to create the topic if it does not exist.
 The contents of this topic are not user-specified.

 #### End-to-end exactly-once processing